-Smart Solutions for Resilient Reforestation: Securing Ecosystem Services in a Changing Climate
+Smart Solutions for Resilient Reforestation to Safeguard Essential Ecosystem Services under Climate Change

-In three closely intertwined subprojects, SmartReForest combines cutting-edge technology with forestry and ecophysiological expertise:
+In three closely intertwined subprojects, SmartReForest combines state-of-the-art technologies with forestry and ecophysiological expertise:

-- Subproject 1 identifies and prioritizes current and future high-risk areas.
-Using multispectral satellite data, AI-supported image processing, and time-series modeling, precise risk maps are generated to serve as a basis for strategic decision-making.
+- Subproject 1 identifies and prioritises current and future expected areas of damage.
+Using multispectral satellite data, AI-supported image processing, and time-series models, precise risk maps are generated as a basis for strategic decisions.

 - Subproject 2 develops climate-resilient reforestation and management strategies.
-Using the vegetation model LPJ-GUESS, scenarios are simulated under various climatic conditions—focusing on biodiversity, water balance, and sustainable timber production.
-The role of emergency irrigation as a key factor for successful sapling establishment is also systematically considered.
+Using the vegetation model LPJ-GUESS, scenarios under varying climate conditions are simulated – focusing on biodiversity, water balance, and sustainable wood production.
+The role of emergency irrigation as a key factor for seedling establishment success is also systematically considered.

-The result is an integrated, data-driven Decision Support System (DSS) that combines site prioritization, optimized reforestation strategies, and adaptive management into a single tool.
+The final result is an integrated, data-driven decision support system that unites area prioritisation, optimised reforestation strategies, and adaptive management within a single tool.

-Added value is generated through the close collaboration of researchers from forest science, ecophysiology, vegetation modeling, and AI-based remote sensing at the Weihenstephan campus.
-Networking with the Bavarian State Institute of Forestry (LWF) and existing partnerships in the Franconian Forest (Frankenwald) model region ensure practical relevance.
-Simultaneously, SmartReForest is deeply integrated into the bayklif2 network, actively utilizing synergies with other AI and remote-sensing-oriented projects.
+A unique added value arises from the close collaboration of researchers in forestry science, ecophysiology, vegetation modelling, and AI-supported remote sensing at the Weihenstephan campus.
+Networking with the Bavarian State Institute of Forestry (LWF) and existing cooperations in the Franconian Forest (Frankenwald) model region ensure practical relevance.
+Concurrently, SmartReForest is tightly integrated into the overarching bayklif2 consortium, purposefully leveraging synergies with AI- and remote-sensing-oriented projects.

 Background

-Forests are silent high-performers.
-They store carbon, regulate water cycles, protect soils, and provide habitats for an enormous diversity of species.
-However, the limits of their resilience have been reached in many places.
+Forests are silent high performers.
+They store carbon, regulate water balances, protect soils, and provide a habitat for a vast array of biodiversity.
+However, the limit of resilience has been reached in many places.

-In the Franconian Forest alone, nearly 20 percent of forest areas are damaged.
-Nationwide in Germany, over 500,000 hectares are in need of reforestation.
-Many clear-cut areas already face extreme microclimatic conditions: high temperatures, low humidity, and intense solar radiation.
-The survival rate of young trees is dropping drastically—a trend likely to worsen as climate change progresses.
-Despite these dynamics, key research gaps remain:
+In the Franconian Forest alone, nearly 20 per cent of forest areas are damaged.
+Across Germany, over 500,000 hectares are considered in need of restocking.
+On many clear-cut areas, extreme microclimatic conditions already prevail today: high temperatures, low humidity, and intense solar radiation.
+The establishment success of young trees is dropping drastically – a trend that is likely to intensify as climate change progresses.
+Despite these dynamics, core research gaps remain:

 - Which areas are particularly vulnerable now and in the future?